NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/Models/inverters.md

 # Inverter Models

-Here we discuss the structure and models used to model inverters in LITS.jl.
+Here we discuss the structure and models used to model inverters in PowerSimulationsDynamics.jl.
 Each inverter is a data structure that is defined by the following components:

 - DC Source: Defines the dynamics of the DC side of the converter.
 - Frequency Estimator: That describes how the frequency of the grid can be estimated using the grid voltages.
 Typically a phase-locked loop (PLL).